-For a while now brands have sought to create stories of who they are in the hope that consumers will feel more of an emotional attachment to them and to give them more of a sense of purpose and meaning.
-Brands began creating a narrative and conveying it across multiple channels in order to persuade consumers that they were more than just pedlars of soulless consumerism, rather they were organisations built on specific personalities that could add meaning to consumer’s lives.
-However, with some consumers, specifically generation Z, storytelling is not that effective a way of bolstering your brand’s appeal.
+For a while now brands have sought to create stories of who they are to establish an emotional attachment with their customers.
+Brands began creating a narrative and conveying it across multiple channels to persuade consumers that they were built on specific personalities that could add meaning to their lives.
+However, with some users, specifically generation Z, storytelling is not such an effective way of bolstering your brand’s appeal.
 Generation Z value a brand’s social good over its heritage and status.
-For them what a brand does rather than what it says it does is important.
-That’s where storyliving comes in.
+For them what a brand does rather than what it says, it’s essential.
+That’s where story living comes in.

-Storyliving, unlike storytelling, is all about action.
-Whereas through storytelling, brands talk about their values and beliefs in the hope of creating a personal connection with consumers, storyliving is all about brands actually performing specific actions and demonstrating the ways in which they express their beliefs out in the world.
-This is so much more effective than simple storytelling, which can often be perceived as empty rhetoric and inauthentic.
-Through storyliving, brands encourage positive behaviour, demonstrate how to effect change and display positive action.
+Story living, unlike storytelling, is all about action.
+It’s about brands performing specific activities and demonstrating how they express their views out in the world.
+This approach is so much more effective than simple storytelling, which can often be perceived as empty rhetoric.
+Through story living, brands encourage positive behaviour, demonstrate how to effect change and display affirmative action.

 According to recent research, 87% of US consumers will purchase a product because a company advocates an issue they care about.
-By demonstrating your commitment to particular causes you align yourself more strongly with your target consumer set.
-It is no use talking, you must actually do the things you say you believe in.
-A good example of a brand who have done this exceptionally well is Ben & Jerry’s ice cream.
+By demonstrating your commitment to particular causes, you align yourself more strongly with your target consumer set.
+It is no use talking; you must do the things you say you believe in.
+An excellent example is Ben & Jerry’s ice cream.
 They have for years maintained that they are a force for good in the world and that they never forgot their humble, hippie beginnings.
-All their marketing was initially geared towards storytelling; they spoke of the origins of their company at great length.
-In recent years however they have shown how committed they are to not forgetting their hippie roots by immersing themselves in environmental causes, such as funding energy efficient manufacturing facilities.
+In recent years they have shown that they are to not forgetting their roots by immersing themselves in environmental causes, such as funding energy efficient manufacturing facilities.

 Involve consumers don’t just talk at them

-Another key reason that storyliving is so much more effective than storytelling, is that it involves consumers, it doesn’t just bombard them with messaging.
+Another key reason that story living is so much more effective than storytelling is that it involves consumers; it doesn’t just bombard them with messaging.
 Consumers are message-fatigued.
-They are burnt out by the amount of marketing and advertising messaging they receive and the effectiveness of message-driven ads is dwindling.
-Rather than keep communication one-sided, storyliving is about opening up a dialogue between consumers and brands.
-This can be done through things like “communities”.
-ASOS has a section of its site called ASOS insiders where you can engage with models wearing the clothes on sale on the site by following them on Social Media and seeing them incorporate the clothing into their everyday lives.
+They are burnt out by the amount of marketing and advertising messaging they receive.
+Rather than keep communication one-sided, story living is about opening up a dialogue.

 Create valuable experiences